soullivaneuh/composer-lint/README.md

 * `type`: Check if package `type` is defined.
 * `minimum-stability`: Checks if `minimum-stability` is set.
 It raises an error if it is, except for `project` packages.
 * `version-constraints`: Checks if version constraint formats are valid (e.g. `~2.0` should be `^2.0`).
+* `lock-no-mirror`: Checks if the lock file have no mirror, because your mirror may slow down the download speed of developers in other regions.
 * `sort-packages`: Checks if packages are sorted on each section.
 This option is outside `sllh-composer-lint` because it's a composer native one.